A Multi-cultural Language School for Children

 - The school admits children without regard to race, color, religion, national and/or ethnic origin.

-- The School is open to children aged 2.5 to 5 years old.
+- The School is open to children ages 2.5-5 years old who are toilet trained.

 The children have lunch at school.
 Lunch is a great time for children to keep learning either French or Spanish.
 We describe what each of us has for lunch.
 It is also a good time to learn about manners.